core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 {{RFC6690}}.
 The target of the link MUST be a URI formatted string.
 The client MUST indicate the desired content format for publishes to the topic by using the ct (Content Format) link attribute in the link-format payload.
+Additional link target attributes and relation values may be included in the topic specification link whena topic is created.

 The client MAY indicate the lifetime of the topic by including the Max-Age option in the CREATE request.

-Topics may be created as sub-topics of other topics.
-A client MAY create a topic with a ct (Content Format) link attribute value which describes a supported serialization of the CoRE link format
-{{RFC6690}} such as application/link-format (ct=40) or its JSON or
+Topic hierarchies can be created by creating parent topics.
+A parent topic is created with a POST using ct (Content Format) link attribute value which describes a supported serialization of the CoRE link format {{RFC6690}}, such as application/link-format (ct=40) or its JSON or CBOR serializations.
-CBOR serializations.
 If a topic is created which describes a link serialization, that topic may then have sub-topics created under it as shown in {{create-sub-fig}}.

 Ony one level in the topic hierarchy may be created as a result of a CREATE operation, unless create on PUBLISH is supported (see {{sec-publish}}).